vuejs/babel-plugin-jsx/packages/babel-plugin-jsx/README.md

 Default: `true`

 Whether to enable `object slots` (mentioned below the document) syntax".
-It might be useful in JSX, but it will add a lot of `_isSlot` condition expressions which increases your bundle size.
+It might be useful in JSX, but it will add a lot of `_isSlot` condition expressions which increase your bundle size.
 And `v-slots` is still available even if `enableObjectSlots` is turned off.

 ## Syntax